source-foundry/Hack-windows-installer/README.md

 The installer always creates a log file as C:\Users\ (Username) \AppData\Local\Temp\Setup Log (Year-Month-Day) #<XXX>.txt.

-If you are using EMET: If the "Only trusted fonts" option is activated, you need to declare Hack as trusted or they will not be visible.
+If you are using EMET: If the "Only trusted fonts" option is activated, you need to declare Hack as trusted or it will not be usable.

 ## Contributions

 Any constructive contribution is very welcome!

-If you encounter a bug with the installation, please create a new issue, describing how to reproduce the bug and I will try to fix it.
+If you have any question or encounter a bug, please create a new [issue](https://github.com/source-foundry/Hack-windows-installer/issues/new).

-In case you want the setup to include another font, please also open an issue and I will consider adding it.
-Please note: I will not accept fonts without any project activity for more than a year.

 ## About
-Copyright © 2016 [Michael Hex](http://www.texhex.info/) for Source Foundry.
+Copyright © 2016 [Michael Hex](http://www.texhex.info/) / Source Foundry.
 Licensed under the **MIT License**.
 For details, please see LICENSE.